 Delete a word

-To delete a word from the trie, first check whether the word exists in the trie.
+To delete a word from a trie, first check whether the word exists in the trie.
 If not, the method can return.
-The same as insert, loop through each character in the word.
-A pointer node starts from the root node.
+The same as insertion, loop through each character in the word.
+A pointer node starts from root.
 If the character is not in the node‘s children, the method returns directly.
 Otherwise, the node moves to the child node.
 When the node is at the last character of the word, mark the node‘s isEnd to be false.

 Java